1. Home: Explore careers

 Work

-You could begin as a general production operative or labourer with a window manufacturer and work your way up.
+You could begin work as a general production worker or labourer with a window manufacturer and work your way up.
 There are courses you can do while working to help you get into more skilled fabrication jobs.

 You could also start as a window fitter and move into fabrication work.